casper-network/docs-archive/implementation/serialization-standard.rst

      ``0x010000000d00000048656c6c6f2c20576f726c642101``

 - A ``Map`` serializes as a list of key-value tuples.
-There must be a well-defined ordering on the keys, and in the serialization the pairs are listed in ascending order.
+There must be a well-defined ordering on the keys, and in the serialization, the pairs are listed in ascending order.
 This is done to ensure determinism in the serialization, as
   ``Map`` data structures can be unordered.

 - ``URef`` values serialize as the concatenation of its address (which is a fixed-length list of ``u8``) and a single byte tag representing the access rights.
 Access rights are converted as follows: